0xJs/OSCP_cheatsheet/README.md

 First execute ```!mona config -set workingfolder c:\mona\%p```
 1. Create a offset pattern with the amount of bytes +400 the program crashed.

-  a. with metasploit
+  1. with metasploit

 ```/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l <LENGTH>```

-  b. or with mona
+  2. or with mona

 ```
 !mona pc <length>